Heavy and Large Vehicle Parking

 The City of Greater Dandenong does not generally support the storage or parking of large or heavy vehicles in residential areas.
 This is because of the potential risks associated with these vehicles moving through smaller residential streets.

 However Council does recognise that in some cases, providing that adequate standards are established and enforced, residents may be issued with a permit to park such a vehicle on their property.

 You need a permit to keep and park any heavy or large vehicle on a residential property.
-A heavy or large vehicle is one which is articulated, can seat more than 12 people, weighs more than 4.5 tonnes or is longer than 7.5 metres.
+A heavy or large vehicle is one which is articulated, can seat more than 12 people, weighs 4.5 tonnes or more or is longer 7.5 metres or longer.
 The permit is valid for 12 months.

 Applying for a local law permit

-Download and complete an application for heavy vehicle parking permit form (Word - 284KB).
+Applicants need to complete an application for heavy vehicle parking permit form (Word - 284KB) form.

 In considering whether or not to issue a permit, Council will take into account the following matters:

 - The likely impact on the residential amenity of the neighbourhood as a result of: